bitcoineler/D/README.md

 The D: // protocol should point to the TxID e.g. of a B: // file and thus forms another layer which state can be overwritten.

-=> Im not sure if it makes sense to add a type field !?
-=> possible types could be: txid-pointer, folder-pointer, ?

 Here's an example of what **D transactions** look like:

 ```